Vallu01/quartz/content/Wild Beyond the Witchlight/Sessions/S18-110224-The 3-step plan.md

 First the party talked to Chucklehead, a toffee apple headed goblin, who apparently has a maggot inside his head that he talks to.
 After sampling some candies that made Whoodini's head swell twice it's size, Chucklehead lead the party to the audience chamber to meet Skabatha.

-During the meeting Skabatha offered the party a supply of candy in exchange for sabotaging her sister Enderlyn's theatrical premiere at Motherhorn castle.
+During the meeting Skabatha offered the party a supply of candy in exchange for sabotaging her sister [[Enderlyn Moongrave|Enderlyn]]'s theatrical premiere at Motherhorn castle.

 Skabatha also let it slip that the hags have trouble moving in and out of Prismeer.
 And that they have a fourth sister named [[Natasha]], who she called "Mama's favourite".